0LNetworkCommunity/documentation/docs/archive/proposals/Spring_Forward .md

-With this upgrade, we have set up a methodology for Carpe miners to claim coins that were under\-paid to them in several past epochs due to a network bug.
+With this upgrade, we have set up a methodology for Carpe miners to claim coins that were under-paid to them in several past epochs due to a network bug.
 The Make Whole proposal has already been approved by the community, and we have set up a process that can be executed easily from inside Carpe to do so (you can learn more about this, and the new version of Carpe, once the release date is formalized).